Hemanth45B/Network-traffic-analysis-with-wireshark/README.md

-Cyber Security Task 5: Network Traffic Analysis with Wireshark The objective of this task was to perform a live network capture using Wireshark, analyze the resulting data, and identify key communication protocols.
+ Network Traffic Analysis with Wireshark
+The objective of this task was to perform a live network capture using Wireshark, analyze the resulting data, and identify key communication protocols.
 This project demonstrates a practical understanding of network packet analysis, protocol behavior, and the use of professional network monitoring tool